CxRes/prep/sections/conformance.md

 Interoperability occurs between [Application Client—Resource Server](#interoperability-1) as defined by the {{&protocol}}.

 {: #interoperability-1}Application Client—Resource Server Interoperability
-: Interoperability of implementations for application clients and resource servers is tested by evaluating an implementation’s ability to request and respond to HTTP messages that conform to the {{&protocol}}.
+: Interoperability of implementations for application clients and resource servers is tested by evaluating an implementation's ability to request and respond to HTTP messages that conform to the {{&protocol}}.